1.5.2 International agreements & conventions

 Australia is a Contracting Party to the United Nations Convention on the Recovery Abroad of Maintenance (UNCRAM), which was signed in New York on 20 June 1956.
 UNCRAM aimed to overcome the legal and practical difficulties involved in establishing claims for maintenance abroad where other reciprocal arrangements did not exist.

 Provisions under child support legislation, as well as FL Act section 111 and provisions of the FL Act and FL Regs, are relevant to the operation of the convention.

 A payee in an UNCRAM State can make an application to an UNCRAM State where the liable parent resides for that State to establish a maintenance liability on their behalf.
 An UNCRAM State may also register an existing liability under this Convention but only where their domestic law allows.
-The current active UNCRAM members are listed in schedule 4 of the Family Law Regulations.

-A payee who resides in a reciprocating jurisdiction that is an UNCRAM country can make an application via the relevant overseas authority if the payer resides in Australia.
+A payee who resides in a reciprocating jurisdiction that is an UNCRAM State can make an application via the relevant overseas authority if the payer resides in Australia.
 The application can be for registration of an existing overseas liability, or an application to establish a child support assessment.

 If the payee does not have an existing overseas liability and is not eligible for an Australian assessment (e.g. because the child is over 18), the payee can still make an application for establishment of a liability in Australia under the Convention, as provided for under the FL Regs.

 A payee in Australia may need to make an UNCRAM application for establishment of a liability if they are seeking maintenance from a payer, but cannot otherwise do so (e.g. because the laws of the reciprocating jurisdiction do not currently allow that jurisdiction to recognise a child support assessment).
 The Registrar will transmit the application to the relevant State.